 While Black Friday shopping for the first time last November, I splurged on several marble bath decor pieces.
 A couple of those items – a pair of soap dispensers – didn’t have as long of a lifespan as I’d hoped.
 I knew the marble would hold up just fine overtime, but the dispenser tops started to rust after about a month or so and no longer worked smoothly.
 After throwing out the tops of the soap dispensers, I knew I wanted to keep the marble bottoms.
 Finally, a creative idea stuck.

 I love reed diffusers and thought one would look great as a bathroom decor piece.
 All I needed for this project was a bit of white paint, diffuser fragrance oil and reeds.
 Simple.
 Here’s the full breakdown of what I did to turn rusted soap dispensers into unique reed diffusers…

 - I had to scrub and scrape all the rust off of the rims on the base of the dispensers.
 Yuck.

 - Then, I painted the rims with about three coats of a white acrylic craft paint, which I bought at Michael’s.
 I tried to coat the metal as completely as possible.

 - Next, I filled the dispensers with a fragrance oil from The Aromatherapy Co. purchased at TJ Maxx for about $10 USD.
 It smells amazing, seriously.
 (Click the link to learn more about the scent I chose!)

 - For the finishing touch, I artfully placed the reeds (also purchased at TJ Maxx) into the base of the piece.
 Ta-da!
 My DIY reed diffusers are complete.

 This was a sweet and short project, and I am happy with the result.
 (And glad I found a way to repurpose this beautiful marble.)

-Let me know what you think or if you’ve completed a similar DIY project in the comments below!
+Let me know what you think or if you’ve done a similar project in the comments below.
+Get your DIY on!